pprogrammingg/rain-stream/README.md

 - [ ] Sub-tasks:
+    - [x] Add helper function to write CSV.
+This will be used during each test to write a CSV.
-    - [ ] In arrange phase of the test CSV must be read from CLI and passed to the app
+    - [x] In arrange phase of the test create a CSV with name "basic_read.csv".
+Delete the file after reading is done.
-    - [ ] efficiency: use techniques that does not load whole CSV at once rather reading done in batches of `MAX_ROWS_TO_READ` rows at the time
     - [ ] Once read the output object containing parsed CSV data should match what the input data gave
+    - [ ] Efficiency: use techniques that does not load whole CSV at once rather reading done in batches of `MAX_ROWS_TO_READ` rows at the time
     - [ ] code csv_read method containing some default config vars like `MAX_ROWS_TO_READ`.
 These configs will
       later on move to proper configuration file at startup
     - [ ] concurrency: when CSV file arrives, spawn the read function to be its own separate task